nbeddows/meen-i8080-arcade/docs/README-bin.md

 The current settings for these options should be sufficient, changing them may have a negative impact on performance.

 `clockResolution:1000000000 / 60 / 2` - i8080 arcade hardware runs at 60Hz with 2 interrupts per frame, set the machine clock resolution accordingly.<br>
-`isrFreq:0.9` - We require 4 interrupts, 2 for Space Invaders and 2 machine level interrupts for loading and saving.
+`isrFreq:0.9` - We require 4 interrupts, 2 for i8080-arcade and 2 machine level interrupts for loading and saving.
 Ideally we would lock the interrupt service routine frequency to the clock resolution ("isrFreq":1), however, we need to spare some time for checking for load and save requests, so we bump the isrFreq down by ten percent ("isrFreq":0.9).
 One could lower it further, this would make it more responsive (0.9 should be good enough).
 Increasing it above 1 would make it slower and not respond to load/save requests.<br>
 `loadAsync:true` - Load the machine state asynchronously.<br>
 `runAsync:true` - Run the machine asynchronously from the io.<br>
 `saveAsync:true` - Save the machine state asynchronously.<br>